C. J. Carter-Stephenson

 Christian James Carter-Stephenson is an English writer of fiction, poetry and drama.
 He writes primarily in the genres of horror, science fiction and fantasy.
 He was born in the county of Essex on 31 January 1977 and attended King Edward VI Grammar School from the ages of 11 to 18.
 In 1998, he graduated from De Montfort University in Leicester with a BA (Hons) in English and Performing Arts, and in 1999, obtained a postgraduate diploma in Acting from the Academy of Live and Recorded Arts in London.
 He went on to gain an MA in creative writing from the University of Southampton in 2016 and has been a finalist in the Writers of the Future contest.
 In 2012, he won a silver award in the Children's Literary Classics award for his children's novel The Crystal Ship.
-He currently lives on the Isle of Wight with his common-law wife.